betyoucantguessmyusername/Computer-Systems-HW-2/README.md

   "collect2: error: ld returned 1 exit status"

 Thus there appears to be at least two issues, one in the format of cache.h importation and one linker error.
+I noticed that the cache.cpp file (c++) imports the cache.h file (c).
+I don't know whether this relates to the linker error.
 There also appears to be an error where a function returning a non-void value does not return any value.
 I cannot say anything beyond this because it doesn't compile.

 #Kathy's Code: